tiwut/Tiwut-Launcher/README.md

+# ‼️The launcher is currently not working due to a domain change.‼️

 # 🚀 Tiwut-Launcher

 The **Tiwut-Launcher** is the official desktop client designed to provide easy access to all applications developed as part of the **Tiwut** hobby project.
 It functions as an application store and launcher, allowing users to discover, install, and manage Tiwut's desktop applications.